-- 1. Turn the key to "ON". - 2.
+- 1. Turn the main switch on. - 2.
 Switch the display to the clock. - Push the bottom set button and top set button together for two seconds and the hour digits will start flashing. - 4.
-Push the top set button to set the hours. - 5.
-Push the bottom set button and the minute digits will start flashing.
+Push the top set button to set the hours. - Push the bottom set button and the minute digits will start flashing.

-- 6. Push the top set button to set the minutes. - 7.
+- Push the top set button to set the minutes. - 7.
 Push the bottom set button to confirm settings and start the clock.